 A UE may be indicated by higher layers to not transmit a PSFCH that includes HARQ-ACK information in response to a PSSCH reception [11, TS 38.321].

-If a UE receives a PSSCH in a resource pool and the HARQ feedback enabled/disabled indicator field in an associated SCI format 2-A or a SCI format 2-B has value 1 [5, TS 38.212], the UE provides the HARQ-ACK information in a PSFCH transmission in the resource pool.
+If a UE receives a PSSCH in a resource pool and the HARQ feedback enabled/disabled indicator field in an associated SCI format 2-A/2-B/2-C has value 1 [5, TS 38.212], the UE provides the HARQ-ACK information in a PSFCH transmission in the resource pool.
 The UE transmits the PSFCH in a first slot that includes PSFCH resources and is at least a number of slots, provided by sl-MinTimeGapPSFCH, of the resource pool after a last slot of the PSSCH reception.

 A UE is provided by sl-PSFCH-RB-Set a set of MPRB, setPSFCH PRBs in a resource pool for PSFCH transmission with HARQ-ACK information in a PRB of the resource pool.
 A UE can be provided by sl-PSFCH-Conflict-RB-Set a set of MPRB, setPSFCH PRBs in a resource pool for PSFCH transmission with conflict information in a PRB of the resource pool.
+A UE expects that different PRBs are (pre)configured for conflict information and HARQ-ACK information.
 For a number of Nsubch sub-channels for the resource pool, provided by sl-NumSubchannel, and a number of PSSCH slots associated with a PSFCH slot that is less than or equal to NPSSCHPSFCH, the UE allocates the i+j⋅NPSSCHPSFCH⋅Msubch, slotPSFCH, i+1+j⋅NPSSCHPSFCH⋅Msubch, slotPSFCH-1 PRBs from the MPRB, setPSFCH PRBs to slot i among the PSSCH slots associated with the PSFCH slot and sub-channel j, where Msubch, slotPSFCH=MPRB, setPSFCHNsubch⋅NPSSCHPSFCH, 0≤i<NPSSCHPSFCH, 0≤j<Nsubch, and the allocation starts in an ascending order of i and continues in an ascending order of j.
 The UE expects that MPRB, setPSFCH is a multiple of Nsubch∙NPSSCHPSFCH.

 The second OFDM symbol l' of PSFCH transmission in a slot is defined as l'=sl-StartSymbol+sl-LengthSymbols-2.